State of Alaska > DOLWD > Unemployment Insurance Appeals

 Time limit.
 The basic time limit for

-filing appeals is 30 days after the ESD issues its written determination.
+filing appeals is 30 days after the DETS issues its written determination.

 You have an additional three days to appeal any determination sent to you by